ocoffey/Syntax-Sheets/C/1_Intro.md

 ### `return 0;`

 In C, every function needs some return value.
-Return values let other parts of the program know that this part is done with what it needed to do! <br>
+Return values let other parts of the program know that this part is done with what it needed to do!

 The `main()` function is special, in that it specifically needs you to `return 0` when your program is done; this lets your program know that it successfully ran.
 If you were to return a different number, you would get an error.

 ### Statements